 Don’t miss how the use of nuclear energy, wind power, and hydropower has affected our region.
 Sponsored by Energy Northwest, this exhibit can be found in the Multi-Purpose Room.

 This exhibit, sponsored by Patricia Gelles of Klipsun Vineyards, illustrates the founding of Red Mountain AVA (American Viticulture Area).
-Beginning with the Ice Age Floods that physically altered the landscape of the region, the story progresses to the pioneer farmers and scientists who first grew grapes and produced wine from Red Mountain.
+The story begins with the Ice Age Floods that physically altered the landscape of the region and progresses to the pioneer farmers and scientists who first produced wine from Red Mountain.